Gangapurna: Geography

 Gangapurna is located at the border of Annapurna Rural Municipality, Kaski and Nesyang Rural Municipality, Manang in Gandaki Province at 7455 m above sea level and its prominence is 563 m.
 It is part of the Annapurna mountain range in north-central Nepal, and Gangapurna is on the main ridge that connects Annapurna I to Gangapurna and Annapurna III.
 The main peak of the mountain range, Annapurna I Main, is the tenth highest mountain in the world at 8091 m above sea level.

 The mountain is named after Ganga, the Hindu goddess who is a personification of the river Ganges.
 Gangapurna entirely lies in the Annapurna Conservation Area, Nepal's largest protected area established in 1985, which also encompasses Annapurna Sanctuary and is known for several trekking routes including Annapurna Circuit.
 The glaciers of Gangapurna, Annapurna IV, Khangsar Kang, and Glacier Dom create Gangapurna Lake, and the glaciers of the mountain have been melting extensively due to climate change.
 The base camp is located at 4800 m.

 Climbing history

 On 6 May 1965, Gangapurna was first climbed by Erich Reismueller, Ang Temba Sherpa, and Phu Dorjee Sherpa during a German expedition via its south face and east ridge.
-A Japanese expedition managed a second ascent in 1971 before after avalanches killed eight members over a two-day period, the single worst climbing disaster in the Annapurna Himal to date.
+A Japanese expedition managed a second ascent in 1971 before avalanches killed eight members over a two-day period, the single worst climbing disaster in the Annapurna Himal to date.
 Another Japanese party succeeded without major incident in 1974.

-In 1981, Canadian James Blench and John Lauchlan climbed the mountain using the Alpine style which is considered to be a "remarkable achievement for the era".
+In 1981, Canadian James Blench and John Lauchlan climbed the mountain using the alpine style, which is considered to be a "remarkable achievement for the era".